-2018 will be the European Year of Cultural Heritage.
-The aim of the Year is to encourage more people to discover and explore Europe’s rich and diverse cultural heritage.
+2018 was be the European Year of Cultural Heritage.
+The aim of the Year was to encourage more people to discover and explore Europe’s rich and diverse cultural heritage.
 Details of implementation can be found online, and this summary gives a short overview (PDF) about the main aims and objectives of the EYCH 2018.

-As other European Years, 2018 will be implemented through initiatives and events at European, national, regional and local levels.
-At European level, implementation of the EYCH 2018 will be a joint effort of the European Commission, the European Parliament, the Council and also the Committee of Regions and the European Economic and Social Committee.
-At country level, the Year is being organised by national coordinators, designated by each EU Member State.
+As other European Years, 2018 was be implemented through initiatives and events at European, national, regional and local levels.
+At European level, implementation of the EYCH 2018 was a joint effort of the European Commission, the European Parliament, the Council and also the Committee of Regions and the European Economic and Social Committee.
+At country level, the Year was organised by national coordinators, designated by each EU Member State.

-The European Music Council has been actively involved in the preparation for the year as a member of the EYCH Stakeholder Committee as part of the Structured Dialogue (Voice of Culture).
+The European Music Council was actively involved in the the year as a member of the EYCH Stakeholder Committee as part of the Structured Dialogue (Voice of Culture).

 The Berlin Call to Action was presented at the European Cultural Heritage Summit on 22 June 2018 in Berlin by the three co-hosting organisations, namely Europa Nostra, the German Cultural Heritage Committee acting as national coordinator of the European Year of Cultural Heritage in Germany, and the Prussian Cultural Heritage Foundation based in Berlin.